Skip Breadcrumb Links

 - Permanent resident; or

-If you are studying in Canada using a study permit (for example, foreign students), you are not eligible for OSAP.
+If you are studying in Canada using a study permit (if you are an international student), you are not eligible for OSAP.
 However, you might be eligible for financial assistance from your college or university.

 If you have lived in another province, you must contact that province's student assistance program.

-In addition, your program must meet certain eligibility requirements.
-You can use this online calculator to help you see how much you may receive from the Ontario Student Assistance Program (OSAP).
+You can use this online calculator to help you see how much financial assistance you could be eligible to receive from the Ontario Student Assistance Program (OSAP).

 For More Information